learn-co-curriculum/spring-mod-2-project/README.md

 - Make use of the logging framework and log to a file called `spring-project.log`.
-- Add password encryption for when campers are logging into the camper portal.
-- Add authentication and authorization security features.
+- Add Spring Security and basic authentication features.
 - Add unit testing and integration testing to confirm everything is still working as expected.